 After performing the above step, select ‘VBOX HARDDISK Media’, and then click on the ‘Erase’ option.
 You will now see a popup named Erase “VBOX HARDDISK Media” with some settings.
 Then, rename the drive to ‘macOS Ventura’ and select APFS and GUID Partiton Map.
 Click on the ‘Erase’ button, and close the ‘Disk Utility’ window when the process completes.

 Then, click on the ‘Install macOS 13 Beta’ button and then ‘Continue.’
 Then, select your macOS Disk.
 You will now see a new pop-up with a progress bar.
 You need to wait till the process completes. macOS Ventura will be installed on Virtual Disk on VirtualBox.

 9. Install Guest Tool and Change Resolution

 You have now installed macOS Ventura on Virtual on Windows PC.
 After installing macOS 13, you can install the Guest Tool on your Virtual Machine and open some advanced settings.
 You can check our detailed tutorial to know how to install the Guest Tool on macOS on VirtualBox.
 After installing the Guest Tool, you can make tweaks to your machine, such as change resolution, enter full screen mode etc. You can learn to do this with the help of the tutorial links attached below.

 There you go!
 We have now installed macOS Ventura on VirtualBox on Windows PC.
-We hope you followed the steps correctly and perfectly installed the macOS Ventura 13 on VirtualBox.
-If you face any issues while installing the brand-new macOS Ventura, you can leave a comment.
+We hope you followed the steps correctly and perfectly installed the macOS 13 Ventura.
+If you face any issues while installing the brand-new macOS, you can leave a comment.
 We will get back to you with a solution.
 That’s all for this tutorial.